 When originating device payment plan agreements, we use internal and external data sources to create a credit risk score to measure the credit quality of a customer and to determine eligibility for the device payment program.
 Verizon's experience has been that the payment attributes of longer tenured customers are highly predictive for estimating their reliability to make future payments.
 Customers with longer tenures tend to exhibit similar risk characteristics to other customers with longer tenures, and receivables due from customers with longer tenures tend to perform better than receivables from customers that have not previously been Verizon customers.
 As a result of this experience, we make initial lending decisions based upon whether the customers are "established customers" or "short-tenured customers."
 If a Consumer customer has been a customer for 45 days or more, or if a Business customer has been a customer for 12 months or more, the customer is considered an "established customer."
 For established customers, the credit decision and ongoing credit monitoring processes rely on a combination of internal and external data sources.
-If a Consumer customer has been a customer less than 45 days, or a Business customer has been a customer for less than 12 months, the customer is considered a "short-tenured customer."
+If a Consumer customer has been a customer less than 45 days, or a Business customer has been a customer is considered a "short-tenured customer."
+For short-tenured customers, the credit decision and credit monitoring processes rely on a combination of internal and external data sources.
+If a Consumer customer is considered a "short-tenured customer."
 For short-tenured customers, the credit decision and credit monitoring processes rely more heavily on external data sources.